prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

   replicas: 3
 ```

-However, the Alertmanager instances will not be able to start up, unless a valid configuration is given.
+The Alertmanager instances will not be able to start up, unless a valid configuration is given.
 This is an example configuration, that does not actually do anything as it sends notifications against a non existent `webhook`, but will allow the Alertmanager to start up.
 Read more about how to configure the Alertmanager on the [upstream documentation](https://prometheus.io/docs/alerting/configuration/).

 [embedmd]:# (../../example/user-guides/alerting/alertmanager-example-config.yaml)
 ```yaml